mrienstra/jQuery.cSpinner/README.md

     $("#loading_indicator").cSpinner(cSpinnerOptions);

-## PNG Fallback
+## Data URI Fallback

-As of v0.2.5, it is now possible to provide the path to a PNG "vertical filmstrip" of frames, using the "fallbackSrc" option.
-The PNG is expected to be identical to what would've been rendered using the canvas element.
-You can generate this PNG image as follows (tested using Chrome 10.6.7 Mac):
+As of v0.2.6, it is now possible to provide the path to a JS array of data URIs, each one corresponding to a frame, using the "fallbackSourcesArray" option.
+The data URIs are expected to be identical to what would've been rendered using the canvas element.
+You can generate this JS array as follows (tested using Chrome 10.6.7 Mac):

-1. Using a browser that supports the canvas element, use this script to generate an animated canvas.
+1. Using a browser that supports both the canvas element & the toDataURL() method of the canvas element, use this script to generate an animated canvas.

 2. Enter the following code into the console (assumes the target has the id "loading_indicator"):

-    `document.location = $("#loading_indicator canvas")[0].toDataURL("image/png");`
+    `$("#loading_indicator").cSpinner("export");`

+3. Select all, copy.
+Save the result as a JavaScript file (.js).
+The uncompressed JavaScript file will be much larger than an image, but will gzip-encode down nicely, so make sure your server is setup to gzip-encode JavaScript.

 ## Known issues

 If the browser does not support the canvas element, the current behavior is to do nothing.
 You can use a traditional animated gif as the target (or a child of the target), to be "enhanced" if canvas is supported.
 The downside to this approach is that WebKit browsers will still download the original image  -- see https://bugs.webkit.org/show_bug.cgi?id=6656

-See the preceding "PNG Fallback" section for an alternate fallback behavior.
+See the preceding "Data URI Fallback" section for an alternate fallback behavior.

-On iOS & when using the "pixelRatio" option, the spinner may appear to bob up and down slightly, due to some weird rounding issues?
-The previous version (0.2.4, AKA [commit 57299d6076431ba6c217](/mrienstra/jQuery.cSpinner/commit/57299d6076431ba6c217ab0f1050ac435de83a26)) is largely immune to this issue.

 If the `shadow` option is specified, the `shadowOffsetY` value will be reversed on Android browsers -- see http://code.google.com/p/android/issues/detail?id=16025

+If using the "fallbackSourcesArray" option, there is no error handling when retrieving the data URIs.

 ## Misc.
 Notes

 Now passes [JSLint](http://www.jslint.com/)!
 Woo hoo!
 Er...
-Aww geez, how often does Douglas Crockford update JSLint?!?
-Umm, I mean, thank you, Mr. Crockford!
-So, uh, let's say "now mostly passes"...
+Aww geez, let's say "now mostly passes"...

 Minified using [Closure Compiler](http://code.google.com/p/closure-compiler/).
-JSLint hurts the minified version's feelings.
-Alas!
+Plus a little fine-tuning by hand.

 ## Related